Walks around Buchlyvie

 - Category: Walks Around Buchlyvie

-The whole trek takes about twenty minutes.
+The whole trek takes about thirty minutes.
 You may encounter horses or sheep in your travels, so please leave the dog at home.
 In wet weather, the first gate by the burn is especially muddy, so wellies or walking boots are essential.
 The rewards in sunny weather are the fine views north and the view of Buchlyvie from the north - a spectacle not often seen.